This article has links to products and services we love, which we may make commission from.

 On the road to Golspie, the water by Victoria Road has patches of turquoise, a reminder you are in the Scottish Highlands!
 Brora is the next village

 Just before entering Golspie you must stop at Dunrobin Castle!

 This fairytale stately home on the east coast of the Highlands has 189 rooms, some of which the public can view.

-Its gardens are what win it for me.
-Huge rhubarb plants, ponds with fountains, well manicured grass and tree tunnels.
+Its the gardens which win it for me.
+Huge rhubarb plants, ponds with fountains, well-manicured grass and tree tunnels.

 A photographer’s dream!